EU Sees Eurozone Growth Ticking Up In 2025 But Risks Loom - UrduPoint

 Eurozone unemployment was projected to stand at 6.5 percent in 2024, then edge further down to 6.3 percent in 2025 and 2026, the commission said.

-But the commission also warned its outlook was subjected to growing "uncertainty and downside risks" linked to an ever-tenser geopolitical context, with Russia's war in Ukraine and conflicts in the middle East continuing to imperil stability and energy security.
+But it also warned its outlook was subjected to growing "uncertainty and downside risks" linked to an ever-tenser geopolitical context, with Russia's war in Ukraine and conflicts in the Middle East continuing to imperil stability and energy security.

-While not cited directly, Donald Trump's imminent return to the White House following his US presidential election victory this month also loomed large on the EU's economic prospects, it suggested.

-"A further increase in protectionist measures by trading partners could upend global trade, weighing on the EU's highly open economy," the commission said.

 Recent Stories